Buying Tips

 This single request separates legitimate sellers from fraudulent ones, every time.

 A legitimate importer will give you the chassis number, encourage you to verify it yourself through JP Sheet, and welcome the transparency.
 They have nothing to hide — the car is what they say it is.
 A fraudulent operation will find a reason to prevent this: the car "isn't registered yet," you need to "pay a holding fee first," or they'll "send the documents after deposit."
-These are not procedural delays — they are the fraud mechanism.
+These are not procedural delays — they are the fraud mechanism in action.

 ✓ Legitimate response